algorithmnblues92/SVGLogoMaker/README.md

 ## Installation Instructions

-User will be required to have node.js and inquirer@8.2.4 installed into your project.
+User will be required to have jest, node.js and inquirer@8.2.4 installed into your project.
 > Run npm init -y in your IDE terminal or CLI.
 <br>
 > Run npm i node